Oedipus (DJ)

+Oedipus, the nom de plume, of Edward Hyson is an American radio personality.
+He gained notoriety as the pink-haired DJ who created the first punk rock radio show in America, introducing punk and new wave music to Boston and to the country.
+He trademarked his stage name Oedipus in 2014.

+Career

-Oedipus (Edward Hyson) is an American radio personality.
-Oedipus's radio career began in 1975 as a D.J. at the Massachusetts Institute of Technology’s college station WTBS (today WMBR).
-He gained notoriety as the pink-haired DJ who created the first Punk rock radio show in America, introducing Punk and New Wave to Boston and to the country.
-He did the first radio interviews with the Ramones, Talking Heads and The Damned (band), and legendary on-air conversations with The Clash, Public Image Ltd, Suicide (band) and so many others.
+Oedipus began his radio career in 1975 at MIT’s college station, WTBS (now WMBR), where he created the first punk rock radio show in America.
+His program featured early interviews with seminal bands such as Elvis Costello, The Ramones, Talking Heads, and The Damned, and he conducted on-air conversations with The Clash, Public Image Ltd, and Suicide.

 In 1977, Oedipus convinced WBCN to hire him as an announcer to bring his cutting edge sounds to the airwaves.
 In 1981 he was named Program Director, a position he held until he left in 2004.
 Under his tutelage, the station was recognized as an industry leader in breaking new music and received countless awards for its successes.
 Multiple Billboard, FMQB, and Gavin Report award recipient for best Program Director of the Year, Oedipus hosted the acclaimed “Nocturnal Emissions” program for over 25 years, playing new tracks every Sunday night.
 In May 2001 Boston Magazine named Oedipus the third most influential person in the arts in Boston.

-When The Police were inducted into the Rock and Roll Hall of Fame in 2003, they thanked him personally for their initial support in America.
+Besides numerous artist interviews over the course of his career Oedipus broadcast live from Moscow, underwater from the Giant Ocean Tank at the New England Aquarium, while bungee jumping over Fort Point Channel in Boston, from Abbey Road Studios interviewing Jimmy Page and Paul Rodgers and in Florida at the home of Lenny Kravitz.
+He also toured Japan with David Bowie.”

+Post- WBCN career

+After leaving WBCN in 2004, Oedipus continued his commitment to music and community through "The Oedipus Project," a platform dedicated to promoting new, alternative, and experimental music.
+He also hosts a weekly broadcast on Indie617, formerly RadioBDC, and his annual Christmas Eve show, "Christmas Eve with Oedipus," has been a tradition for over 30 years.

-From 1995-2004 he served as Executive Producer of the live Radio broadcast for the New England Patriots.
+From 1995-2004 he served as Executive Producer of the live Radio broadcast for the New England Patriots.In 2016 Oedipus was inducted into the Massachusetts Broadcasters Hall of Fame (Massachusetts Broadcasters Association).
+He can be found in the Rock and Roll Hall of Fame in Cleveland, Ohio, in the exhibit Dedicated to the One I Love: Rock and Radio.

-Oedipus has his own foundation, The Oedipus Foundation, and is a member of the Board of Directors for The Technology Broadcasting Corporation of MIT, Stop Handgun Violence, and an original member of the Board of Directors for Mobius (an artist-run center for experimental work in all media).
-He is on the Board of Advisors for Community Servings, an organization that feeds Boston-area families with acute life-threatening illnesses, and a former member of the Board of Overseers for the Huntington Theatre Company, advisory member of The Center for Arts at the Armory in Somerville and the Boston Music Awards.
+Oedipus hosts a website called "The Oedipus Project."
+The site features new music nearly every day, as well as information and insight on the music industry.
+It can be found at Oedipus1 He is on the Board of Advisors for Community Servings, an organization that feeds Boston-area families with acute life-threatening illnesses, and a former member of the Board of Overseers for the Huntington Theatre Company, advisory member of The Center for Arts at the Armory in Somerville and the Boston Music Awards.